How hard is it to verify a classical shadow?: Complexity of specific protocol classical shadows

-where $\ket{\phi_{\mu,b}}$ is the eigenvector of $Z$ if $\mu=\infty$ or $XZ^t$ if $\mu=t$ with eigenvalue $\omega^{b}$ ($\omega$ is the d-th root of unity).\\ The alphabet size is now $m'=d(d+1)$, so still constant for fixed $d$. \item \textbf{Observables:} Our observables will now be all the generalized Pauli/Weyl operators on adjacent qudits. \end{itemize} With these changes in mind we can see that our proof follows directly.
-Since the alphabet $m'$ is still constant we can solve both \cref{eq:marginal-system} and \cref{eq:marginal-system2} (this one again via the same DP algorithm) systems efficiently.
-After that, we use the same ``stitching the local shadows" argument to create a global shadow which alongside our observables and the known recovery algorithm will form the $\CSV_{\cfont{MYZ}}$ instance. \end{proof} \begin{corollary} $\QMA\le\CSV_{\cfont{MYZ}}(d)$ for odd prime local dimension $d\geq 11$, even for $2$-local nearest-neighbor observables on a line. \end{corollary} \begin{proof} Follows from \cref{thm:1DCLDM-CSVMYZ,Thm:iDCLDM=QMA}. \end{proof}
+where $\ket{\phi_{\mu,b}}$ is the eigenvector in the basis labelled by $\mu$ with outcome label $b$.
+The alphabet size is now $m'=d(d+1)$, so still constant for fixed $d$. \item \textbf{Observables:} Our observables will now be all the Hermitian real and imaginary parts of generalized Pauli/Weyl operators supported on adjacent qudits. \end{itemize} With these changes in mind we can see that our proof follows directly.
+Since the alphabet $m'$ is still constant we can solve \cref{eq:marginal-system2} system efficiently, via the same DP algorithm.
+After that, we use the same ``stitching the local shadows" argument to create a global shadow which alongside our observables and the known recovery algorithm will form the $\CSV_{\cfont{MYZ}}$ instance. \end{proof} \begin{corollary} $\QMA\le\CSV_{\cfont{MYZ}}(d)$ for every fixed odd prime local dimension $d\geq 11$, even for $2$-local nearest-neighbor observables on a line. \end{corollary} \begin{proof} Follows from \cref{thm:1DCLDM-CSVMYZ,Thm:iDCLDM=QMA}. \end{proof} \begin{corollary} For every fixed odd prime local dimension $d\ge 11$, $\CSV_{\mathrm{MYZ}}(d)$ is $\QMA$-complete, even for $2$-local nearest-neighbor observables on a line. \end{corollary}